Health includes taking care of yourself every day, understanding that challenges are normal, and knowing what to do when you donâ€™t feel well.

-Nurses on Campus
+Nurse on Campus

-UBCâ€™s Nurses on Campus program brings registered nurses into residence from September to April to answer student questions about health and wellness.
+UBCâ€™s Nurse on Campus program brings registered nurses into residence from September to April to answer student questions about health and wellness.
 Nurses typically work one night per week in Totem Park, Place Vanier, Orchard Commons, and Walter Gage.
 They also work with Residence Life staff to promote health-related programs and initiatives for residents.

 Flu Kits & Shots

 Getting sick is part of life.
 When the flu strikes, you may not have the time or energy to pick up fever-reducing items from the store.
 It’s wise to keep a flu kit ready in your room.
 Things to include:

 - Cough syrup and cough drops

 One of the best ways to avoid the flu is by getting an annual flu shot.
 Theyâ€™re free and available on campus.
 Consider updating other common vaccines before moving into residence, especially the vaccine for meningococcal meninÂgitis.
 CheckÂ B.C.â€™s immunization website for information about which vaccines are advised and for whom.